SlippingGittys-Discord-Themes/Cozy202K/README.md

 # Comfy202K

  ![screenshot](https://i.imgur.com/5OqVLtz.png)

-**THIS IS A FORK OF THE [COMFY THEME](https://github.com/NYRI4/Comfy-theme) AND [DISCORD-202K](https://github.com/Tamago-iku/Discord-202K-theme).** While major assets have been removed from Comfy down to literally just it's color pallete and some minor tweaks, the basis of this theme lies upon it's CSS file.
-Added on top of it is Discord-202K's CSS file, which I'm also tweaking minorly.
-The rest is just additions to fully realize LeoCharte's concept art. _PLEASE SUPPORT THE ORIGINAL THEME DEVS AND PAY THEIR GITHUB A VISIT!_

 Compliance with the GLPv3 license requires that I give a tutorial on how to install.
 While the theme isn't finished, I will comply merely so as to not break it's copyleft:

 * Learn how to use [BeautifulDiscord](https://github.com/leovoel/BeautifulDiscord), [Powercord](https://github.com/powercord-org/powercord), [Goosemod](https://goosemod.com/), or [BetterDiscord](https://github.com/rauenzi/BetterDiscordApp).